britzl/defold-googleanalytics/README.md

 `verbose` set to 1 will print some additional data about when and how many hits are sent to Google Analytics.
 Set to 0 or omit the value to not print anything.

+`*` = Google has changed the way you set up analytics and now make a clear distinction between mobile apps and websites.
+Mobile apps should use [Firebase Analytics](https://www.github.com/defold/extension-firebase-analytics) and websites should use Google Analytics.
+This is actually not strictly necessary and it is possible to use Google Analytics for a mobile apps and games.
+To get a tracking id you need to create a web property.
 ## Usage
 Once you have added your tracking ID to game.project you're all set to start sending tracking data: